 Installing the New Wheel

-Now that the old steering wheel has been removed, you can begin to prepare the new one.
+Now that the old steering wheel has been removed, you can begin to prepare the new one as its a part of process how to replace a boat steering wheel.
 Begin by using wire cutters to cut the wires to the correct length.
 Make sure to leave enough slack so that the wires can easily be connected to the new steering wheel.

 - Attach the Wheel